-A variety defined over a field $F$ is irreducible if it cannot be decomposed as the union of two varieties over $F$.
+A variety defined over a field $F$ is irreducible if it is nonempty and cannot be decomposed as the union of two strictly smaller varieties over $F$.
 It is geometrically irreducible if it remains irreducible when seen as a variety over the algebraic closure of $F$.

 Authors: